GoldbergLab/GitHub-Tutorial/README.md

 # GitHub-Tutorial
- A toy repo to learn how to use GitHub
+ A toy repo to learn how to use Git/GitHub